 Did you know that you can also take the course in Brussels?
 Check it out

-Marines Lagemaat is the Scientific and Regulatory Affairs Director for EDANA, the international Association representing the nonwoven and related industries, a position he has held since September 2014.
+Marines Lagemaat is the Scientific and Technical Affairs Director for EDANA, the international Association representing the nonwoven and related industries, a position he has held since September 2014.

 Based in Brussels, Marines is responsible for managing the internal and external activities related to scientific and technical affairs in order to support the nonwoven industry, in all its applications: personal and household hygiene, medical protection, filtration, automotive, and construction.
 In this role he’s involved in the development and implementation of standards and their related test methods that serve as a reference for the industry and for fair trade.
 In addition, Marines manages various training and education programmes designed to provide technical and application-oriented support.
 Marines is of Dutch nationality.